No Answer Needed: Predicting LLM Answer Accuracy from Question-Only Linear Probes: Experiments and Results

-Next, to understand if the generalization is due to training on TriviaQA or if it can be instead obtained with any other dataset, we train and test the correctness direction on all dataset combinations, keeping the same folds as described above.
+\paragraph{Training on other datasets.} Next, to understand if the generalization is due to training on TriviaQA or if it can be instead obtained with any other dataset, we train and test the correctness direction on all dataset combinations, keeping the same folds as described above.
 We report results for Mistral 7B Instruct and Llama 3.3 70B in Figure~\ref{fig:cross_auroc} (other models in Appendix~\ref{sec:heatmaps}).
 In some cases, the direction learned on the smaller specific datasets (such as Cities and Notable People) transfers well to others, but this does not always happen; at the same time, all datasets lead to decent in-distribution performance, with Medals being often the lowest one (even considering the other models in Appendix~\ref{sec:heatmaps}).
 In Appendix~\ref{app:cosine}, we further report the cosine similarity between the directions learned on the different datasets, which shows how the directions learned on the small datasets are mostly orthogonal, except for a few cases (Cities and Notable People), which are also more aligned with the direction learned on TriviaQA.
-These observations suggest that, for certain datasets, the learned direction captures dataset-specific cues correlated with correctness rather than correctness itself.
+These observations suggest that, for certain datasets, the learned direction captures dataset-specific cues correlated with correctness rather than correctness itself\footnote{For context, QA accuracies on GSM8K range from 10.7\% to 44.3\% and on Cities from 45.8\% to 80.3\% (Table~\ref{tab:performance}), so all datasets have substantial mass in both classes, an ‘always correct’ baseline would has AUROC 0.5 by construction.}.
 Over all models, moreover, the direction learned from TriviaQA shows the strongest generalisation (except for GSM8K and Medals, as already discussed above), likely because its diverse nature makes it less likely to contain exploitable dataset-specific patterns.
 Further, comparing the models, we find that Llama 3.3 70B generalizes well across the largest number of train–test dataset pairs, suggesting that this larger model has a more consistent correctness direction.

-\subsection{Qualitative investigation}
+\subsection{Qualitative Investigation}

-Alongside our experiments, we observe several behaviours and patterns that are not easily quantifiable but nonetheless offer a valuable insight into the quality of the direction we find.